 The MUDEC was built in 2015 in the old factory of Ansaldo.
 David Chipperfield, who has already built many museums, placed the museum in the courtyard of the factory.
 Rectangular metal cubes surround the curved, glazed center of the museum.
 In addition to the exhibition rooms, there is also an auditorium for 300 spectators.

 The extension building of the Bocconi University was built in 2008.
+The 16 structures are built on a right-angled grid, which is based on the Via Guglielmo Röntgen.
+At the intersection of Röntgen / Viale Bligny, the dense development is interrupted and leaves a small space open where the main entrance is located.
 The Irish architects of Grafton built a closed façade of gray natural stone, which creates a distinctive shadow play by means of forward and backward movements of the facade.
 Inside the building you will find many light-flooded courtyards.

 The Prada Foundation turned an old liquor factory, built in 1910, into an art district by Rem Koolhaas.
 Koolhaas integrated 3 new buildings (podium, cinema and tower) into the existing factory.
 The new buildings of glass and concrete are located in the courtyard of the complex.
 The golden tower of the distillery stands out from the mixture of old and new buildings.